tommy-xq/SA2VP/README.md

     * `./vpt_main/src/models/build_swin_backbone.py`: package SA2VP based on Swin.
 In this file, it will import model in swin_transformer_tinypara.py.

-- `datasets.py`: contains all datasets.
+- `datasets.py`: contain all datasets.
 - `engine_for_train.py`: engine for train and test.

 - 👉`vit_train_sa2vp.py`: call this to train SA2VP based on ViT.

-- 👉`vit_train_swin.py`: call this to train SA2VP based on Swin Transformer
+- 👉`vit_train_swin.py`: call this to train SA2VP based on Swin Transformer.

 - 👉`Train_nature.sh/Train_special.sh/Train_struct.sh`: scripts used for automatic training.